Katelyn Xiaoying Mei

 Katelyn X. Mei, Nic Weber

-Proposes new definitions for evaluating the impact of GenAI on human critical thinking and systems design.
+Propose new definitions for evaluating the impact of GenAI on human critical thinking and systems design.

 ACM Conference on Fairness, Accountability, and Transparency (FAccT) 2024